thestormforge/examples/webserver/vhs-sf-perftest/README.md

 ```

 Be careful to keep track of your service account token until it is injected into the cluster.
 It will only be shown once.
-More information on service accounts can be found in the [Performance Test documentation](https://docs.stormforger.com/guides/forge-cli/#authentication).
+More information on service accounts can be found in the [StormForge Performance Test documentation](https://docs.stormforger.com/guides/forge-cli/#authentication).

 #### Google Cloud Storage service account